Hassan Ali Fyzee: Tennis

-Fayzee's career singles match record was 223-116 (65.7%).
-He first main tournament was at the British Covered Court Championships in London in April 1910 where he reached the quarter-finals before losing to Stanley Doust in straight sets.
-In a career lasting 18 seasons he reached 21 finals winning 10 titles.
-He won the Herga LTC tournament at Harrow tournament on grass 3 times (1922–23, 1929).
+He played his first main tournament was at the British Covered Court Championships in London in April 1910 where he reached the quarter-finals before losing to Stanley Doust in straight sets.
+In a career lasting twenty eight seasons he reached twenty one finals winning ten titles.
+He won the Herga Championship tournament at Harrow tournament on grass two times (1923, 1929).
 He won the Northern Championships in Liverpool on grass in June 1922.
-He won the Roehampton tournament on clay in June 1923 defeating Nicolae Mișu of Romania in five sets.
+He won the Roehampton Clay Courts Invitation tournament in June 1923 defeating Nicolae Mișu of Romania in five sets.
 In July 1923 he won the Midland Counties Championships at Edgbaston on grass.

-Adaptable on all surfaces he won the Welsh Covered Court Championships at Craigside, Llandudno indoors on wood courts 2 times (1928–31).
-He also won the North London Hardcourts at Highbury on clay in 1926.
-His last tournament was at the North London Hardcourts in May 1938.
+Adaptable on all surfaces he won the Welsh Covered Court Championships at the Craigside Hydro, Llandudno indoors on wood courts two times (1928, 1931).
+He also won the North London Hard Court Championships at Highbury on clay in 1926.
+His played his last tournament was at the North London Hardcourts in May 1938.